-During the Fiscal Year 2020 budget process, the City Council approved financial support for the United Way of Tarrant County (United Way) in the amount of \$199,500.00, in order to fund various agencies and social service programs throughout the City.
+During the Fiscal Year 2022 budget process, the City Council approved financial support for the United Way of Tarrant County (United Way) in the amount of \$199,500.00, in order to fund various agencies and social service programs throughout the City of Fort Worth (City).
 The City contracts with United Way to administer and distribute these funds to agencies that provide social service programs that meet the City's established criteria.
-The City will make a single payment in the amount of \$199,500.00, and the United Way will have discretion to select the particular agencies and funding amounts subject to the criteria listed below designed to ensure that the funds are used for a public benefit in the Fort Worth community.
-In exchange for the funds, United Way will choose agencies based on these criteria and deliver quarterly reports detailing how the funds were expended by United Way and the chosen agencies.
+The City will make four quarterly single payments in the amount of \$49,875.00 each, and the United Way will reimburse the funds less an administrative fee of 10% (Ten Percent) to the particular agencies listed below designed to ensure that the funds are used for a public benefit in the Fort Worth community.
+In exchange for the funds, United Way will deliver quarterly reports detailing how the funds were expended by United Way and the chosen agencies.